Mont Sainte-Victoire (Cézanne): Late period paintings

-Reception
+Influence on Cubism

+The series has been associated in particular with the development of Cubism, though this connection remains debated among art historians.
+Critics such as Maurice Raynal and Clement Greenberg argued that Cezanne's geometric treatment of the mountain landscape, with its faceted planes and structural emphasis, provided crucial foundations for Cubist artists like Picasso and Braque.

+However, recent scholarship has challenged the evolutionary interpretations that position Cezanne primarily as a precursor to abstraction.
+Art historians including Carol Donnell-Kotrozo have critiqued what James Ackerman termed the "destination model" of art history, arguing that Cezanne's formal innovations should be understood within his own representational intentions rather than as steps toward movements that followed.

+Critical reception

 In general, Cézanne's Mont Sainte-Victoire series "have been discussed in the grandest terms."
 They are considered to represent Cézanne's transformation into the highest mode of his artistic ideals.

 Lionello Venturi, for example, described the Mont Sainte-Victoire paintings as part of a "cosmic" creation, noting that "The structure is more and more implied, and less and less apparent."
 Cézanne himself noted, according to Joachim Gasquet, that the mountain held some sort of "cosmic" significance for him: "Look at Ste.-Victoire.
 What élan, what an imperious thirst for the sun, and what melancholy, in the evening, when all this weightiness falls back to earth...These masses were made of fire.
 Fire is in them still.
 Both darkness and daylight seem to recoil from them in fear, trembling.
 There above us is Plato's cave: see how, as large clouds pass by, the shadow that they ast shudders on the rocks, as if burned, suddenly swallowed by a mouth of fire."

 Such statements capture how Cézanne imbues Mont Sainte-Victoire with a sense of urgency and drama, and how he hoped his paintings would be received by viewers.
 Indeed, this perception has been echoed by critics like Fritz Novotny, who have argued that, in these works, Cézanne gave up real truth to nature.
 His Mont Sainte-Victoire paintings are simultaneously "timeless" and "quiet" as well as "turbulent" and "ecstatic."

 Despite its grand ambitions, this series has "rarely been critically assessed or published," in the scheme of art history., although it was featured in the 1980 BBC television series 100 Great Paintings.

-Discovery in Gurlitt trove

-In 2012, a version of Cézanne's Montagne Sainte-Victoire (Landscape with Mont Sainte-Victoire), 1897 was discovered in the stash of paintings held by the Munich recluse Cornelius Gurlitt.